-The NBA began play again on July 30 after over three months off, and now 22 teams are finishing play in Orlando.
+The NBA began play again on July 30 after over three months off, and 22 teams wrapped up their regular seasons in Orlando.

 These NBA Power Rankings look beyond records by analyzing each team’s potential to win an NBA championship in this new format.
 Chemistry and health will be huge factors after such a long layoff and there will be no home court advantage or fans throughout the rest of the season.
 Leadership will also play a huge role in keeping teams focused and on track to compete for a championship, since any players who leave the campus and potentially contract COVID-19 could wind up infecting their teammates and forced to quarantine for 14 days during a critical time.